Coordinator, the Language Series; Supervised Fieldwork Advisor

 Work with Families, Children, Schools, and Communities

-- work with schools and their communities to implement Dual Language programs, to instill the value of multilingualism for all and the appreciation for and preservation of our linguistic and cultural roots
+- Worked with schools and their communities to implement Dual Language programs, to instill the value of multilingualism for all and the appreciation for and preservation of our linguistic and cultural roots.

-- Facilitated workshops on Dual Language education in various schools with Dual Language programs in the New York region: Tarrytown, Peekskill, New Rochelle, Cypress Hills Community School, District 3 and 6 in Manhattan and Newark, NJ.
+- Facilitated parent workshops on Dual Language education in various schools with Dual Language programs in the New York region: Elmsford, Tarrytown, Peekskill, Port Chester, New Rochelle, Cypress Hills Community School in Brooklyn, Public Schools in District 3 and 6 in Manhattan with Dual Language programs, and in the Franklin School, Newark, NJ, as well as in early childhood centers in Queens and Manhattan.

 Recent Professional Contributions

-- TWIOP for Oracy Development.
-Bilingual Symposium, New York City Department of Education, March 23, 2013.
+- “The Power of Oral Language Development.”
+Bilingual Symposium, New York City Department of Education, April 24, 2014.

 - Ph.D., Applied Linguistics, City University of New York